- Career + Alumni

 SCAD prohibits the unlawful possession, use, manufacture, distribution or dispensing of alcohol or controlled substances by students or employees in college buildings, on grounds or property, or as part of any college activity.
 Any full- or part-time student or employee found to be in violation of said policy is subject to disciplinary action in accordance with the policies and laws of the college, the city of Atlanta or Savannah, the state of Georgia, the government of Hong Kong and the U.S. federal government.

 Pets are not permitted in any residence hall.
-Freshwater non-flesh-eating fish and approved service dogs are the only exceptions to this policy.
+Freshwater non-flesh-eating fish and approved assistance dogs are the only exceptions to this policy.
 However, fish must be kept in a properly maintained aquarium of 10 gallons or less.

 Smoking is prohibited in all college buildings and throughout residence halls including rooms, courtyards and pool areas.